Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles.md

 ## Default persisting technology

-The `AsAServer` role activates the timeout manager.
+The `AsA_Server` role activates the timeout manager.
 This role does not explicitly determine which persisting technology to use.
 Hence, the default persisting technology for timeout manager (RavenDB) is used.

-Similarly to the `AsAServer` role, the various profiles activate the different NServiceBus features, without explicitly configuring the persisting technology.
+Similarly to the `AsA_Server` role, the various profiles activate the different NServiceBus features, without explicitly configuring the persisting technology.